bmi203-2023/minimal-viable-package/README.md

 $ cd env
 $ conda env create -f environment.yml
 $ conda activate mvp_env
+$ conda deactivate mvp_env # how to deactivate the conda environment
 ```
+**Note**: Keeping the mvp_env activate is not necessary for this tutorial's entire build and test cycle.
+We will specify when to activate the environment.
+You can leave the environment activated unless you're installing/testing/developing other Python libraries.
+Otherwise, we suggest deactivating the environment.

 **5. Create a pyproject.toml in the working directory that specifies the package's build system.**